 Rome is full to the brim of secret sights and surprises and we made it our mission to find the best of its hidden gems!
-Here’s our guide to 10 of the best and less well known tourist attractions in Rome!
+Here’s our guide to 10 of the best and unique things to see in Rome!

 1 | Peek through the keyhole on Aventine Hill

 Imagine standing in one country, looking through a keyhole across another and into a third.
 That’s exactly what you can do at the Knight of Malta gate on Aventine Hill in Rome where a tiny, nondescript keyhole adorns a green wooden door at the top of hill.
 The secret is that the keyhole lines up directly with the beautiful, tree-lined priory garden and centres on St. Peters Basilica in the Vatican.
 It’s hard to imagine that the view was a beautiful accident when building the doorway and gardens but either way it’s one of the most unusual and stunning viewpoints we’ve ever seen.

 Where to Stay in Rome

 Rome centre is a relatively compact city and we highly recommend staying in the city centre.
 It’s easy to walk to everything, especially when the crowds are less in the mornings and evenings.
 Our favourite Rome hotels are: